Starting Kindergarten

-Parenting your preschooler is more than just getting through each day.
-Every experience you give him—from playdates to discipline—will set the stage for his success in school.
-A quality preschool or child care environment will supplement the skills he is building at home, as well as teaching him entirely new ways to think, act and move.
+Every experience you give them give them plays a big role for them to be successful in school.
+A quality preschool or child care environment will increase the skills they are building at home and teach them entirely new ways to think, act and move.

 Being "ready" for school means arriving with the appropriate social, emotional, physical and intellectual skills.
 Children need all four types of development to succeed in school, and to become caring, thinking, confident, active adults.